 Sailing Safety Tips from SailboatsToGo LLC

 Bring life jackets, oars/paddles, a bailing bucket & a cellphone in a waterproof bag.
-Don�t sail farther from shore than you could row or paddle.
+Do not sail farther from shore than you could row or paddle.
 Monitor changing weather conditions and head for shore if the trend is unfavorable.
 Learn and follow the rules of safe boating from an authoritative source like the Coast Guard.

 Don't forget it takes MUCH longer to get to an upwind destination than a downwind destination.
 Also, strong currents could take you backwards even in a good wind.
+If possible sail upwind first, so that getting home is done downwind or across the wind.

 On cold water especially, make sure there are other boaters around and you have a way to attract their attention for your immediate rescue if needed, because being in cold water kills rather fast.
 Learn anti-hypothermia survival techniques and safer ways to warm a hypothermia victim so you don't kill them (link) .

-Our inflatable sailboats, canoes with outriggers fully extended and kayaks with outriggers fully extended are very stable, but no boat is capsize proof.
 If you're having trouble righting a capsized boat, tie a line to the far side, throw it over the upturned bottom amidships, brace elbows on the near side of the boat, and pull on the line.
 Resting your elbows on the upturned bottom will give you a good "up angle" on the line to lift that far side, and at the same time you can control the boat with your elbows and body so it doesn't turn away from you when you pull.
 If you need more oomph to pull the boat upright, climb up on it, hold that rope going to the other side, and fall backwards.
 If you can arrange to be on the upwind side of the boat when it comes back upright, that will be a big advantage for keeping it upright while climbing back in, because that will put the sail on the side opposite you, counterbalancing your weight.
 Capsize recovery video demonstration.

 Practice recovering from a capsize under safe conditions.